-From January 2012, Ms. Joachim branched into a new phase of her artistic journey, when she took Ceramics I at the University of the West Indies.
-Always fascinated with clay, this fascination took on new scope with the introduction of the potter's wheel.
+From January 2012, Ms. Joachim branched into a new phase of her artistic journey, when she took Ceramics I at the University of the West Indies during the reading for her second degree in Fine Arts.
+She was attracted to clay very early in her life and this attraction took on new scope with the introduction of the potter’s wheel.
 She discovered an affinity and love for clay and its ability to be pliant and malleable yet strong, beautiful and functional.
 Since then she has spent most of her artistic experience learning about this material and its possibilities.

-Ms. Joachim's has taken part in several group exhibitions, with favorable reviews locally and internationally.
-Her work can be found in private collections at home and abroad.
+Ms. Joachim has taken part in several group exhibitions, with favourable reviews locally and internationally.
+Her work can be found in galleries and private collections at home and abroad.